Rain Postpones Series Finale

 April 20, 2019 - Midwest League (MWL) - West Michigan Whitecaps News Release

-FORT WAYNE, IN - Sunday's scheduled ballgame between the West Michigan Whitecaps and Fort Wayne TinCaps at Parkview Field has been postponed due to wet grounds and inclement weather throughout the day.
+FORT WAYNE, IN - Saturday's scheduled ballgame between the West Michigan Whitecaps and Fort Wayne TinCaps at Parkview Field has been postponed due to wet grounds and inclement weather throughout the day.

 The rainout marks the second time this series that the Whitecaps have had a game postponed, as Thursday's scheduled game was also rained out and made up during a Friday doubleheader.
 The Whitecaps and TinCaps split the two Friday contests, as West Michigan won the opener 12-3, while Fort Wayne took the nightcap by a score of 2-1.